-2.29 (e) Floor surface materials within the lobby do not impede the movement of wheelchairs e.g. not coir matting, and changes
+2.29 (e) Floor surface materials within the lobby do not impede the movement of wheelchairs e.g. not coir matting, and changes and wheelchairs. their feet by highlighting nosings and avoiding

-- in floor materials do not create a potential trip hazard. - 2.29 (f) The floor surface helps to remove rainwater from shoes - All nosings are made apparent by means of a permanently level with the surface of the adjacent floor finish. contrasting find their way around, there should be a visual contrast between floor and wall.
+- in floor materials do not create a potential trip hazard. - 2.29 (f) The floor surface helps to remove rainwater from shoes

+All nosings are made apparent by means of a permanently level with the surface of the adjacent floor finish. contrasting find their way around, there should be a visual contrast between floor and wall.